-There are distinct regions: grassland and shrubland (including unusual rosaceous chaparral), Garry and California oak woodlands, juniper scablands, mixed conifer and white fir forests, and wet meadows and riparian forests.
+There are five distinct regions converging in the Monument: grassland and shrubland (including unusual rosaceous chaparral), Garry and California oak woodlands, juniper scablands, mixed conifer and white fir forests, and wet meadows and riparian forests.
 These ecoregions occur in large swaths and in patches mixed together in a rich mosaic.
 It is possible to cross through all five ecoregions in the space of a few hours.
 BLM photos.

 If you go: Late summer and fall.

 Location: Well-flowered open spots such as meadows, forest clearings, roadsides, trails, grassy mountainsides, rocky outcrops, and canyons.

 Bring: A pair of small binoculars, a map for navigation, and a good field guide.

 Almost 120 species of butterflies have been documented in the Monument, due to the close proximity of such diverse habitats.
 Butterflies seek out settings that provide water, nutrients, and warmth.
 KReynolds photos.